Rakshith-R/rh-init/go/README.md

 )
 ```

->Exported var or fucn needs to start with Capital name
+>Exported var or fucn needs to start with Capital Letter
 ```go
 var A int =1 //is accessible